 Complaints Procedure:

-We aim to offer all our clients an efficient and effective service and we are confident that we will do so in this case.
+We aim to offer all our clients an efficient and effective service and we are confident that we will do so in your case.
 However, should there be any aspect of our service with which you are unhappy, you may raise the matter with Mrs Nicola Roberts, who is the Complaints Handling Manager of the Company and your complaint will be looked in to further.
-Whilst unlikely in view of your claim being on a No Win No Fee basis, we are nevertheless obliged to state that your complaint may include a complaint about a bill.
+Whilst unlikely if your claim is being on a No Win No Fee basis, we are nevertheless obliged to state that your complaint may include a complaint about a bill.

 What will happen next once a written complaint is made?